Moto Edge Plus

 5G, wireless, and gateway

-The phone is exclusive to Verizon.
-You will need to be a Verizon subscriber to use this phone or be willing to switch to Verizon’s network.
+This phone is Verizon exclusive.
+You’ll need to be a Verizon subscriber to use it, or you’ll have to switch to Verizon’s network.
+There’s not much wiggle room there.

-You’ll also find support for Wi-Fi 6 and Bluetooth 5.1.
-I’d expect to see the latest wireless connectivity standards in a new flagship phone.
-Still, it’s good to see Motorola hasn’t omitted any features in an attempt to maintain the $1,000 price point.
+You’ll also notice it comes with Wi-Fi 6 and Bluetooth 5.1.
+I mean, I’d honestly expect to see the newest wireless standards in a modern flagship kind of device.
+Still, it’s nice that Motorola didn’t toss out useful features just to keep the $1,000 price tag held steady.

-Wired connections include USB 3.0 Type-C and a 3.5mm audio jack, both located on the bottom lip of the phone.
+For wired connections, it includes USB 3.0 Type-C along with a 3.5mm audio jack.
+Both ports are placed on the bottom edge of the phone.

 Camera quality